Fareed Zakaria: Social issues in the United States

 In July 2022, Zakaria wrote a Washington Post article titled "Forget pronouns.
 Democrats need to become the party of building things", in which he said "There is plenty of evidence that the Democratic Party has moved left, that it is out of sync with Americans on many of these cultural issues, and that it needs to correct course" and that "This is not a perception problem.
 It is a reality problem.
 Democrats need to once more become the party that gets stuff done, builds things and makes government work for people.
 That's a lot more important to most Americans than using the right pronouns".

-In February 2025, Zakaria endorsed Pennsylvania Senator John Fetterman for the 2028 Democratic Party presidential primaries.